tmobile/jazz-installer/README.md

 # Limitations
 * We are creating the stack on us-east-1 region.
 Because us-east-2 has permission issue with s3 Bucket and Cognito resource is not available in us-west-1 region.
-* We have limitation of one stack on a region for an account.
+* We have limitation of one stack on a region for an account. (coming soon - this limitation will be removed)

 # Stack Creation Flow
 Terraform will create the stack with the following AWS resources,